htondkar/nest-ts-starter-pack/readme.md

 it offers more functionality out of the box, here's the list of
 them:

-1.  pre-configured ORM.
+1. Pre-configured ORM.
 2. User model already implemented.
 3. JWT Authentication (passport).
-4.  role-based access control with declarative approach.
+4. Role-based access control with declarative approach.
-5.  owner-ship access control
+5. Ownership access control
 6. Swagger integration.
 7. Base Service class which provides CRUD out of the box for all models.
-8.  base Entity class with commonly used properties already set.
+8. Base Entity class with commonly used properties already set.
-9.  validation pipe, auth guard, exception handling in services
+9. Validation pipe, auth guard, exception handling in services
-10. interceptors for removing un-wanted properties from response(sensitive data)
+10. Interceptors for removing un-wanted properties from response(sensitive data)

 ## Requirements